 Behavior and Diet

 Atlantic salmon are migratory.
-They travel long distances from the mouths of rivers to the Atlantic Ocean before returning to their natal rivers.
+They travel long distances from the headwaters of rivers to the Atlantic Ocean before returning to their natal rivers.
 For example, U.S. salmon leave Maine rivers in the spring and reach the seas off Newfoundland and Labrador, Canada, by mid-summer.
 They spend their first winter at sea south of Greenland and their second growing season at sea off the coast of West Greenland and sometimes East Greenland.
 Maturing fish travel back to their native rivers in Maine to spawn after 1 to 3 years.

 The diet of Atlantic salmon depends on their age.
 Young salmon eat insects, invertebrates, and plankton.
 The preferred diet of adult salmon is capelin.
-Capelin (similar in appearance to rainbow smelt) are elongated silvery baitfish that reach 8 to 10 inches in length.
+Capelin (similar in appearance to rainbow smelt) are elongated silvery fish that reach 8 to 10 inches in length.

 Where They Live